DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-check-how-quickly-courses-are-filling-up.md

 ---
 title: Helping users check how quickly courses are filling up
-description: Various changes to get the design of the reports area ready for an initial release
+description: Various small changes to get the design of the reports area ready for an initial release
 date: 2021-08-10
 tags:
   - MN027